WhoisNeon/Persian-font-theme/README.md

 # ✨ Persian font theme

-Persian font theme to give Persian texts better look.
+Enhance the appearance of Persian texts with beautiful Persian fonts.

 ## 📥 Installation